What is student landlord insurance?

 Property owners’ liability provides cover for any claims of injury or property damage from tenants, visitors to the property or employees.

-If your property is unoccupied for an extended time – for example, at the end of one academic year leading into another – then our exclusive buy-to-let policy can provide cover.
+If your property is unoccupied for an extended time – for example, at the end of one academic year leading into another – then our buy-to-let policy can provide cover.

 What do I need to insure a student property?